 Cook Your Own Meals.
 Or Eat Street Food

-OR, rely on street food.
-It is economical, easily accessible and is not always as bad.
+If not, rely on street food.
+It is economical, easily accessible and is not always as bad as you may think.
 In fact, in some countries, street food might just be far better than a plate of 50 Dollar Fourchu Lobster.

-Why spend money when you can just hop into someone else’s ride?
+Why spend money when you can just hop on someone else’s ride?

 A free way to get around destinations is not only cool but also much fun.
 I hitchhike almost everywhere I go, to save money and to meet interesting and friendly people.
 And because I travel solo – it also makes it much easier for me to get quick and easy rides.

 And as I know, hitchhiking is not risky.
 Just be cautious about where you’re doing and go for it.
 If you feel shy, that’s a different problem.

 One thing is that I hate flying.
 And the other is, it is expensive.

 Travel from New Delhi to Kathmandu, by land, 1000 Rupees.
 Fly, 10*1000=10,000.